jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 ## Scale definitions

-A scale is an ordered collection of notes and the intervals between them.
+A scale is an ordered collection of notes.

 The notes in a scale are numbered in order, from lowest pitch to highest.